seanreed1111/sql-recipes/recipes.md

 right outer join employee using(department_id)
 ;
 The results are identical, and which format you use depends on readability and style.
 The query can be written using the ON clause as well, just as with an equi-join (inner join).
-And for versions of Oracle before 9i, you must use Oracle’s somewhat obtuse and proprietary outer-join syntax with the characters (+) on the side of the query that is missing rows, as in this example:
+And for versions of SQL before 9i, you must use SQL’s somewhat obtuse and proprietary outer-join syntax with the characters (+) on the side of the query that is missing rows, as in this example:

 SELECT employee_id, last_name, first_name, e.department_id, department_name FROM employee e, departments d
 WHERE e.department_id = d.department_id (+)